pepopowitz/self-sabotage-your-docs/src/index.md

 <!--

-buuuuut it did take a very long journey to fix it.
+it was one thing to figure out what had happened and why

+it was a whole nother adventure trying to crawl out of that hole.

 -->